Which Property of Matter Is Used to Measure Temperature?

 Gymnosperm Overview- Characteristics, Classification, Life Cycle, Examples, and Economic Impact Read More

-6 Key Differences Between Antigen and Pathogen Explained Read More
+Antigen and Pathogen – Differences, Definitions and Functions Read More

 Antigens and antibodies differ in several aspects.
 Antigens, like bacteria or viruses, trigger immune responses and can originate from within the body in autoimmune diseases.
 Antibodies, produced in response to antigens, neutralise or eliminate them, aiding in immunity.
 They vary in molecular structure, origin, and function etc..

-8 Key Differences Between Antigens and Antibodies Read More
+Difference Between Antigens and Antibodies – Structure, Function, and Role in Immunity Read More